sdawes/CV/README.md

 ###### Experience using Ruby, Ruby on Rails, JavaScript, HTML and CSS, to build web applications and programs.
 10 years experience using Adobe Photoshop.
 * Selected to attend a 4 month immersive coding boot camp at Makers Academy in London, a globally renowned web development programming and coding facility.

+* OOP, TDD, BDD
-* Ruby, Ruby on Rails, JavaScript, TDD, HTML, CSS
+* Ruby, Ruby on Rails, JavaScript, JQuery, RSpec, HTML, CSS
 * Adobe Photoshop, Illustrator, Cinema 4D

 ###### KEY ACHIEVEMENTS